advaitchauhan/advaitchauhan.github.io/_posts/2016-04-11-graphical-gdp.md

       }
     }

 Finally, we plot this graph, where any node with degree greater than 5 is colored red:

     library(igraph)

-    ##
-    ## Attaching package: 'igraph'

-    ## The following objects are masked from 'package:stats':
-    ##
-    ##     decompose, spectrum

-    ## The following object is masked from 'package:base':
-    ##
-    ##     union

     graphplot=function(X){
         ag=graph.adjacency(X, mode="undirected")